-2 seriously injured in shootout outside Belltown club

-Two men were shot just after 2 a.m.
-Saturday near a Belltown club, after police said witnesses told them a fight at the club spilled into the parking lot.
+2 arrive at Harborview after overnight shootings; 1 dies

+Police on Saturday afternoon said there was not much more information available about the homicide, including where it took place.
+The person dropping off the 45-year-old man was “not the most helpful,” said Det.
+Patrick Michaud.

+Because the shootings happened around the same time, the police earlier posted online that both men had been wounded in Belltown.
+(An earlier version of this story and its headline included that information.)

-The shooting in the 2200 block of First Avenue is the latest in the area — which features a number of bars — to occur around last call.
+The Belltown shooting took place in the 2200 block of First Avenue.
+It is the latest such incident in the area — which features a number of bars — to occur around closing time.

-Seattle police said one man was taken in serious condition by fire-department medics to Harborview Medical Center.

-While officers were interviewing witnesses, a second victim, 45, was dropped off at Harborview, with doctors there listing the man as having life-threatening injuries.

 Officers had been dispatched to the club after a report of a fight.
 When they arrived, officers found a man shot in the face lying in a parking lot, police said.